mabulgu/pawdy/README.md

 *ʕ•ᴥ•ʔ  hi, I'm Pawdy — your bare-metal onboarding buddy*

-Pawdy is a production-ready, fully local command-line chat assistant designed to help engineers onboard to the OpenShift Bare Metal team.
+Pawdy is a fully local command-line chat assistant designed to help engineers onboard to the OpenShift Bare Metal team.
 It runs entirely offline using Meta's Llama models and provides RAG (Retrieval-Augmented Generation) capabilities over your team documentation.

 ## Project Structure Rationale